jflamy/owlcms4/docs/MQTTMessages.md

    A jury device may perform this processing autonomously and ignore these messages.
    - `juryMember ` is 1 2 3 4 or 5
     - `decision` is `hidden` `good` or `bad`

+- `fop/juryDeliberation/A`:
+  Jury deliberation has been started (the application is in BreakType.JURY mode.)
+There is no argument.
+The device should clear the jury member decision lights in order to allow a secret vote to be taken on a video replay.

 #### Subscribed by the referee device: